netaddicts/netaddicts.github.io/_posts/2014-01-17-hack-templates-tree-to-show-all-mvc-views.md

 {% endraw %}
 {% endhighlight %}

-Build your Umbraco project and/or restart your application and you should now see an extra tree node <code>Views</code> in <code>Settings</code> section
+Build your Umbraco project and/or restart your application and you should now see an extra tree node <code>Views</code> in <code>Settings</code> section.

 ![Editing your mvc views](/images/posts/hacking-mvc-views-folder.png)